robfairh/arfc.github.io/manual/coc.md

 Group members asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the conference organisers may take any action they deem appropriate, including warning the offender or expulsion from the group and sactioning through official University of Illinois channels.
+If a member engages in harassing behavior, other group members and Kathryn Huff may take any action they deem appropriate to stop this behavior, including warning the offender or expulsion from the group and sactioning through official University of Illinois channels.